This article was first published in January 2018.

 These guys are recycling superheroes.
-This social enterprise collects everything from paper and plastic to scrap metal, clothes, used cooking oil, e-waste, empty ink cartridges and all types of batteries.
+This social enterprise collects everything from paper and plastic to scrap metal, clothes, used cooking oil, e-waste, empty ink cartridges, laptops and all types of batteries.
 They separate the functioning items and usable clothes and dispose of the rest.
-Check the complete list on their page and arrange pick up by Whatsapp or message.
+Check the complete list on their FB page here and arrange pick up by Whatsapp: 012-672 2898.

-A convenient drop off of recyclables, pay-back of metal, aluminium, paper and plastics.
+A convenient drop off for recyclables, pay-back of metal, aluminium, paper and plastics.
 There is also a collection point of your out-of-life mercury content light bulbs (also known as CFL – Compact Fluorescent Lamp) and batteries.
 You can drive into the recycling centre from the back of the building.
+More info here.

-IKEA website states you can head to Exchanges & Return counter for out-of-life mercury content light bulbs and batteries.
-The locations of the recycling bins seems to change depending on the current layout of the display, at the moment the boxes for bubs, tubes and batteries are opposite the customer service counters.
+At IKEA Mutiara Damansara you can head to the Exchanges & Return counter for out-of-life mercury content light bulbs and batteries.
+The locations of the recycling bins seems to change depending on the current layout of the display.
+At the moment the boxes for bulbs, batteries, plastic bottles and other plastic are opposite the customer service counters.

-Community Recycle for Charity collects unwanted recyclable items.
-Small items such as paper, books, clothes, bottles etc. can be dropped at the CRC (Ren Ren) recycle boxes around the city.
+The Community Recycle for Charity collects unwanted recyclable items.
+Small items such as paper, books, clothes, bottles, aluminium cans etc. can be dropped at the CRC (Ren Ren) recycle boxes around the city.
 Large items such as furniture, electrical items etc. can be collected from your house for free.
-Call 017-3638 100 and to arrange a pick up.
+More info here on their FB page.
+Call 017-3638 100 to arrange a pick up.

-Tzu Chi Foundation receives all recylables, but not items that cannot be recycled, like old mattresses of coffee pods.
-Check their site for the collection point closest to you.
+The Tzu Chi Foundation receives all recylables.
+Please do not donate items though that cannot be recycled, like old mattresses or coffee pods.
+Check their FB page here for more info and for the collection point closest to you.

 Compost, seeds and plants